snowyu/cache-factory/README.md

 * CacheFactory
   * `_cache` *(secondary-cache)*: the cache object to hold the instance.
   * `constructor(aName, aOptions)`: get a singleton instance or create a new instance item.
+    * aName: the item name. first search the aName in registeredObjects. then search in the cache. the cached item name should be a full path or a related path.
   * `constructor(aOptions)`: get a singleton instance or create a new instance item.
     * aOptions *(object)*:
       * name: the factory item name. defaults to the constructor name